-- An ellipse is the set of all points in a plane, the sum of whose distances from two fixed points in the plane is a constant. - The two fixed points are called the foci of the ellipse. - Apart from these key concepts, there are terms like latus rectum and length of latus rectum.
-In order to understand these concepts and the equation of an ellipse,
+- An ellipse is the set of all points in a plane, the sum of whose distances from two fixed points in the plane is a constant. - The two fixed points are called the foci of the ellipse. - Some of the terms associated with an ellipse are foci, length between foci, vertices, centre, major axis, minor axis, eccentricity. - Apart from these key concepts, there are terms like latus rectum and length of latus rectum. - An ellipse can be a circle or a line segment.